 Jon Hickman’s Triple Sugar Maple: Chosen Oct.
 5, 1991, when the smallest trunk was already dead.
 Its crown was attacked by a Porcupine in later years, but the foliage filled out so thickly that by 2005, the tangle of bare limbs in the top that the Porcupine had killed were completely hidden from view.
 It participated in the coordinated flowering events of 2002 and 2006. in the spring of 2020, it was still flourishing.

 Jonathan Swayze’s American Basswood: Chosen on Nov.
 30, 1991.
 “Basswood 18*18” has had many owners, but Jonathan has been the only person to write it up for the Little Bear.
-It eventually died and fell down.
+It eventually died, and fell down in 2005.
 It persisted as a hollow log until 2011, but in 2016 lay flattened out.